dart-lang/site-www/src/_guides/language/language-tour.md

   [type inference.](/guides/language/type-system#type-inference)
 {{site.alert.end}}

-Lists use zero-based indexing, where 0 is the index of the first element and `list.length - 1` is the index of the last element.
-You can get a list’s length and refer to list elements just as you would in
+Lists use zero-based indexing, where 0 is the index of the first value and `list.length - 1` is the index of the last value.
+You can get a list’s length and refer to list values just as you would in
 JavaScript:

 <?code-excerpt "misc/test/language_tour/built_in_types_test.dart (list-indexing)"?>